-So far, feasibility studies have been undertaken in Sweden, Denmark, Finland, and the studies generally conclude that there is a potential for a community sponsorship model, taking into consideration the specifics of the Nordic countries as well as interest in the development of such a program among civil society actors, municipalities and government.
+So far, feasibility studies have been undertaken in Sweden, Denmark, Finland, and one coming up in Norway, and the studies generally conclude that there is a potential for a community sponsorship model, taking into consideration the specifics of the Nordic countries as well as interest in the development of such a program among civil society actors, municipalities and government.
 The studies also confirm that community-based sponsorship is legally feasible in the Nordic countries as a tool for post-arrival reception and integration support for UNHCR-referred resettled refugees.

 Feasibility study from Denmark (carried out by Amnesty International Denmark)